 In this blog, we would be discussing everything about Go or GoLang and tell you why it is time to learn this new programming language.
 To start with, did you know that this Google’s very own open-source programming language was rated as the most prominent one of the year in the TIOBE index.
 In fact, it won’t be surprised if very soon it breaks into the top ten lists of most-used languages.
 In just a period of one year, GoLang has witnessed tremendous prominence and it is only going higher in the graph.
 The top reasons why firms like using GoLang is owing to the following reasons:

-- They enjoy this hands-on experience of applying Go to the real products.
+- They enjoy this hands-on experience of applying to Go to the real products.

-- A prominent firm that uses GoLang claims that their service processes more than 50 million logs in a day.
+- A prominent firm that uses GoLang claims that its service processes more than 50 million logs in a day.

 - With GoLang, it is easier to handle even more than 200GB of the incoming data each day.

 Below we have discussed in depth the pros and cons of using GoLang programming language: